SamuraiDangyo/collatzzz/README.md

 # collatzzz

 A Simple Collatz (bench) program.
-Benching sum of (given) collatz steps.
+Benching sum of (given) Collatz steps.
 And more ...

 ## Problem